 Fraudster alert: 10 ways investors can avoid being duped

 History is ripe with hucksters.
 Investors were reminded of this again this month when stock market darling Gowex declared bankruptcy.
-It turns out the Spanish Wi-Fi provider’s fast growth and profitability were not only unbelievable, they were likely nonexistent.

 The leopard and his spots: Deception in emerging markets